 “We wanted our guest rooms to be warm, inviting and comfortable,” says Leslie Menichini, Vice President, Sales & Marketing, Rosen Hotels & Resorts Convention Properties.
 “While every state-of-the-art amenity is provided, each room’s theme evokes the irresistible aura of a traditional, old-Florida hotel.”

 The full-service convention hotel offers 1,500 guest rooms and suites, including 106 parlor suites, 30 hospitality suites and three sumptuous presidential suites.
-Firm but plush Creek Sleeper beds available in all guest rooms are classic super-pillow top style dressed in Egyptian cotton sheets, faux down blankets and warm cinnamon and gold decorative bed scarves, skirts and pillows.
+Firm but plush Creek Sleeper beds available in all guest rooms are classic super-pillow top style dressed in fine linens, faux down blankets and warm cinnamon and gold decorative bed scarves, skirts and pillows.
 Crown molding, carved and burnished chestnut headboards and dressers add further warmth to each room.

 In each guest room, original framed photographs in a canvas giclee (an ancient process used to give canvasses depth) by Rosen Hotels & Resorts Vice President and photo hobbyist Garritt Toohey provide a window on the world of meadows, streams, flora, fauna and other natural treasures of frontier Florida.
 Toohey’s nature works also are hung in common areas throughout the hotel, reflecting the lush, oak-and-pine-studded Shingle Creek waterway that serves as headwaters to the Florida Everglades and its treeline may be viewed from the guest hotel windows.